Miguel José de Azanza, 1st Duke of Santa Fe: Conspiracy of the Machetes

-In 1799 a conspiracy was discovered.
+In 1799, a conspiracy was discovered.
 Pedro de la Portilla, a Criollo employee in the tax collectors' office, met with about twenty youths in the Alley of the Gachupines (Spurs) in Mexico City.
-The meeting discussed the situation Criollos found themselves in relation to Peninsulares.
+The meeting discussed the situation Criollos found themselves about Peninsulares.
 (Criollos were Europeans born in the New World, and Peninsulares were Europeans born in Iberia.
 Gachupines became an insulting term for Peninsulares.)
-Those present agreed to rise in arms to rid the country of the Gachupines.
-For this purpose, they assembled a number of old cutlasses.
+Those present agreed to raise arms to rid the country of the Gachupines.
+For this purpose, they assembled several old cutlasses.
 As this was almost their only armament, the conspiracy became known as the Conspiracy of the Machetes.

-The conspirators intended to free prisoners, and with them take the viceroy hostage, proclaim the independence of Mexico, and declare war on Spain.
+The conspirators intended to free prisoners, take the viceroy hostage, proclaim Mexico's independence, and declare war on Spain.
 To accomplish this, they were counting on 1,000 pesos of silver, two pistols, and some 50 cutlasses and machetes to initiate a popular uprising under the patronage of the Virgin of Guadalupe.

-At the second meeting, Isidoro Francisco de Aguirre, a cousin of Portilla, became alarmed at the preparations, and went to the authorities to denounce the conspiracy (November 10, 1799).
-Azanza gave orders that they be arrested, but without revealing the motives of their conspiracy in order to avoid excitement among the populace.
+At the second meeting, Isidoro Francisco de Aguirre, a cousin of Portilla, became alarmed at the preparations and went to the authorities to denounce the conspiracy (November 10, 1799).
+Azanza ordered that they be arrested, but without revealing the motives of their conspiracy to avoid excitement among the populace.
 All the conspirators were apprehended and spent many years in prison.
-The trial was long, and did not reach a verdict.
+The trial was long and did not reach a verdict.
 Some of them died in prison.
 Portilla himself lived to see the independence of Mexico.

-Although this was not a serious threat to Spanish rule, it was a startling indication of the state of affairs in the colony, influenced by the recent American and French Revolutions.
+Although this was not a serious threat to Spanish rule, it was a startling indication of the colony's state of affairs, which was influenced by the recent American and French Revolutions.

 Later career and exile

 After turning over power to his successor, Félix Berenguer de Marquina, in 1800 at the Villa de Guadalupe, Azanza returned to Spain.
-In 1808 he was minister of the treasury for King Ferdinand VII and member of the supreme junta that governed in the king's absence.
+In 1808, he was minister of the treasury for King Ferdinand VII and a member of the supreme junta that governed in the king's absence.

-Shortly after that he submitted to Napoleon at Bayonne.
-Joseph Bonaparte made him duke of Santa Fe.
-With the defeat of the French he was forced into exile.
-In Spain he was sentenced to death in absentia, and his property was confiscated.
+Shortly after that, he submitted to Napoleon at Bayonne.
+Joseph Bonaparte made him the Duke of Santa Fe.
+With the defeat of the French, he was forced into exile.
+In Spain, he was sentenced to death in absentia, and his property was confiscated.
 He died in poverty in France in 1826.